 Risk factors include antibiotic usage that can cause yeast infections, increased levels of estrogen, diabetes and compromised immune system.
 This also commonly occurs in skin folds such as underneath breasts or abdominal folds.

 - Burning sensation from sexual intercourse or urinating

 - Cottage cheese-like appearance discharge

 - Watery discharge

-These are the most common fungal infection that can be easily treated at the Center for Dermatology, Laser and Cosmetic Surgery.
+These are the most common fungal infection that can be easily treated at the Philadelphia office of the Center for Dermatology, Laser and Cosmetic Surgery.
 Dr. Farber has over 30 years of experience in diagnosing and treating the infection giving our patients instant relief and gratification that they are getting the best patient care they deserve.

 If you or someone you know is experiencing a possible fungal infection mention above, give a call to Center for Dermatology, Laser and Cosmetic Surgery for an appointment with Dr. Farber.

 Philadelphia Main Line, Office

 Center for Dermatology, Laser, and Cosmetic Surgery